Synthetic Data for data augmentation

 Furthermore, markets keep changing due to small and large scale events.
 That’s why models defined by many parameters such as deep learning architectures tend to overfit, i.e. they perform very well in terms of validation metrics, but they stop accurately working when presented with Out Of Sample test data.
 In addition, backtesting models over short time intervals provides limited information about the model behaviour.

-We helped the client solve this challenge through our Synthetic Data Engine, generating multivariate synthetic time series representing several financial instruments over time.
+We helped the client solve this challenge through our Enterprise Solution, generating multivariate synthetic time series representing several financial instruments over time.
 We segmented the original data in an unsupervised way through the data profiling and assessment tool while determining anomalies and outliers.
 This information facilitates the parametrisation of the synthetic output, for example, by focusing on particular market trends.

-We then used the Synthetic Data Engine to generate historical time series and create data points to augment the supervised training process.
+We then used the Enterprise Solution to generate historical time series and create data points to augment the supervised training process.
 To obtain the augmented dataset, we assembled minority samples to help with class imbalance issues and populated data segments associated with low accuracy.

 The process included the use of synthetic time series in two different areas.
 First, we used the synthetic data to improve model training, helping with target class imbalance and parametric regularisation.
 Second, we fed the same series to a market simulator to generate additional backtesting output.